bootdotdev/blog/content/jobs/programming-job-with-associates-degree.md

 - [Trinity Valley Community College - Associate's in CS](https://www.tvcc.edu/Programs-and-Degrees/article.aspx?a=4312)
 - [Weber State University - AAS in CS](https://catalog.weber.edu/preview_program.php?catoid=18&poid=8726)

-If what you're looking for is a physical college that offers a 2-year degree in programming, it's likely that you can find a similar program near you.
+If what you're looking for is a physical college that offers a 2-year degree in programming, you can likely find a similar program near you.

 ## What kind of jobs are available for those with an associate's degree in computer science?

-Very few jobs in the programming industry explicitly require a degree at all.
+Very few jobs in the programming industry explicitly [require a degree](https://scrimba.com/articles/do-you-need-a-computer-science-degree-to-be-a-web-developer/) at all.
 There's a reason why famous programmers like Bill Gates and Mark Zuckerberg dropped out of college - they already had the career they wanted, so they saw no point in finishing.
-However, there are core concepts, mostly dealing with math and computer science, that make it much easier to get a first job.
+However, there are core concepts, mostly dealing with math and computer science, that make it much easier to get your first job.

-Assuming your plan is to attend a university, it could make a lot of sense to supplement your formal education with online training and extra-curricular projects so that you can get a coding job before graduation.
+Assuming you plan to attend a university, it could make a lot of sense to supplement your formal education with online training and extra-curricular projects so that you can get a coding job before graduation.
 If you like your job, it might make sense to cut the bachelor's degree short at 2 years or so.
 All of the following jobs are potentially available to non-graduates.

 - Engineering manager: $152k
 - Engineer, site reliability: $140k